BastienLopez/Pro/CV_EN.md

 - Mobile testing on **iOS/Android** for **Altme** and **Talao** applications.
 - Deployment of an identification server on the **Polygon blockchain** for Altme.
 - Management of user feedback to enhance features.
+- Wallet Provider - Back-end platform for setting up, managing and integrating digital wallets with support for verifiable credentials for personal and business use.
+- Documentation - APP & Wallet Provider

 ### **Internship - Informapik** (April 2021 - June 2021)